 So with so much to gain, how can you encourage your travellers to book online?

-Ensure your preferred suppliers’ inventories are available to your booking tool: There’s no point in getting your travellers to use a tool that can’t access the air content, hotel rooms or hire cars that you have selected.
+Make sure your preferred suppliers’ inventories are available to your booking tool.
+There’s no point in getting your travellers to use a tool that can’t access the air content, hotel rooms or hire cars that you have selected.

 Make sure your negotiated rates are loaded into the system, together with your preferred classes of travel and room selections.

-Make it easy: Where feasuble, pre-populate bookings and apply your rules so that travellers can book with the least clicks possible.
+Where feasible, pre-populate bookings and apply your rules so that travellers can book with the least clicks possible.
 Many trips are repeated and can be templated for future bookings.

 There’s no doubt that online booking brings greater efficiency and control, but the benefits only accrue when the system is used.
 Many Australasian organisations have achieved online booking levels in the 90% range for domestic travel, but we have yet to hear of any who have managed to move all their bookings onto their online tool.
 So, it makes sense to use your other resources to fill the gaps.
 Your expense tool can often be used to augment booking data because all travel must be paid for – even if it’s booked outside of your approved channels.
 Make sure that you can pull that data into your system as you move towards the utopia of 100% online adoption.

-To find out how QBT can help move your bookings online, and keep them there, click here.
+Contact us and find out how QBT can help move your bookings online, and keep them there.